savreline/website/README.md

 * px-5, my-1 - add padding, margins to x or y

 ### 2.5 Using color with Bootstrap
-* text-primary, text-secondary, text-success, text-warning, text-danger, text-info, text-white, text-body (can redefine using Bootstrap Saas)
+* text-primary, text-secondary, text-success, text-warning, text-danger, text-info, text-white, text-body (can redefine using Bootstrap Sass)
 * bg-primary, bg-success, bg-light, bg-dark, bg-transparent, bg-faded

 ### 2.6 Work with images